Do I Need a Lawyer for My Car Accident or Injury Case?

 - Were there any losses related to property damage?

-In addition, our personal injury attorneys will need to determine the probability that a you will be able to actually recover damages in the case.
+In addition, we will need to determine the probability that a you will be able to actually recover damages in the case.
 There are several factors to consider, including the strength of evidence that another person was responsible for your injuries, documentation of the medical expenses and other losses, and our attorney's ability to negotiate with the insurance company.

-After our experienced injury lawyers have closely reviewed all these factors above, we will be able to provide you with a reasonable estimate of what your injury case may be worth.
-For more detailed information about on how much your specific case could be worth, all you have to do is call our Los Angeles personal injury law firm for a free case evaluation.
-We don't charge any fees unless we win your case.
+After we have closely reviewed all these factors above, we will be able to provide you with a reasonable estimate of what your injury case may be worth.
+For more detailed information about on how much your specific case could be worth, all you have to do is call us for a free case evaluation.

 Medical Expenses – damages for medical expenses can include the cost of past and future medical care and rehabilitation.
 Includes expenses for medical services from doctors, hospitals, emergency room treatment, ambulance cost, among others.
 The victim will need to show these expenses are related to medical conditions involving their injury.
 Future expenses are typically calculated by estimating the victims medical needs for the rest of their life.